Pro-Bonex/Probonex/README.md

 * "src/components/ui" - Do not modify UI Libraries
 * "src/components/hooks" - Do not modify Mobile or Toast UI unless specifically permitted by Repository Administrators
 * "supabase/migrations" - Do not modify existing files.
 Only add new migrations.
 Ensure all migrations work
+* "src/integrations/supabase" - Do not modify these files unless necessary to facilitate changes in Migrations.
+Guidelines for migrations apply here (except for creating new files)

 ---